Searching For Your Dream

 Now about that new-world creation called a blog…as soon as I found out what it meant I decided I’m actually thrilled with the idea a blogger’s words can live for “infinity and beyond” – how cool is that?
 So off I went into the blogosphere.

 Then, I had to have something to put on a newly created blog, and I thought about my life.
 I figured others think about that, too, so I would write about something I knew better than any subject.
-Me!
-I sat my feet firmly on the ground…and there it was…my dream from long ago…my challenge.
+Me! and there it was…my dream from long ago…my challenge.
 I’m so glad I recognized it even if it was 50 years older now (maybe it was because my vision/thoughts were 50 years older now, too).
 The realization was exciting as I unrolled the blueprints; they magically were complete, visible and clear.
 Thus was born New Journeys on Old Roads – Traveling with Van Hess

 Here’s something I’ve learned.
 Managing dreams involves a little patience, magic and opportunity.
 Sometimes we walk away in haste tending to the mundane things of life and forget we must tend our dreams.
 Sometimes we just push them away and ignore them and they seem to wither away.
 But sometimes they just won’t let go of you.
 Here I would warn you that not allowing them to develop can often leave you with regrets.
 My experience with regrets is that they are not worth having; they drain your joy and bog down your mind.